The complexity of Presburger arithmetic with power or powers: The core procedure

 This leaves some subcases where $\lambda(3 \cdot \pow{x})$ is close to $\lambda(z)$, and in these cases we can substitute away $\pow{x}$ as well.
 For example, in the subcase where $\lambda(3 \cdot \pow{x})=\lambda(z)$, we note that $\lambda(3 \cdot \pow{x})=2 \cdot \pow{x}$, and thus we could replace $\pow{x}$ with $\lambda(z)/2$.
 By multiplying through the inequality by $2$, we can eliminate the division by $2$.

 \subparagraph*{Using the output of \funcSem.} The procedure above removed $x$, but there are several caveats.
 Firstly, each case was associated with a condition, where the problematic variable $x$ still appears!
 However, these conditions are in $\powcomp$, and therefore all occurrences of $x$ are now unproblematic.
 Secondly, in some of our substitutions to eliminate $x$, we introduced $\lambda$ terms, which appear both in the condition describing the case and in the formula obtained by substituting (assuming the condition).
 One solution to this problem, applied in earlier procedures such as Point's \cite{pointexpansion}, is to extend the signature with several functions such as $\lambda$, and declare that such conditions are acceptable.
 In this way one can obtain quantifier elimination in the extended signature.
-In our $\funcSem$ procedure we proceed slightly differently, eliminating $\lambda$ terms in favor of new variables that are bound by \emph{definitional quantifiers}.
+In our $\funcSem$ subroutine, we proceed slightly differently, eliminating $\lambda$ terms in favor of new variables that are bound by \emph{definitional quantifiers}.
 That is, the new variables are associated with additional conditions which define them from the free variables.
-For example, $\lambda(z)$ can be replaced by $2^w$, with additional conditions $2^w \leq z < 2 \cdot 2^w$.
+For example, $\lambda(z)$ can be replaced by $2^w$, with additional conditions $2^w \leq |z| < 2 \cdot 2^w$.
 There is a unique such $w$ for a given $z$, so the quantification over $w$ can be thought of simultaneously as an existential conjoined with this condition and as a universal relativized to this condition.
 Such quantifications take us out of $\powcomp$.
-But when considered as leading universal quantifiers, they will not increase the quantifier alternation of the global formula -- they will add on variables to the next quantified block considered in the Master procedure.
+But when considered as leading universal quantifiers, they will not increase the quantifier alternation of the global formula --- they will add on variables to the next quantifier block considered in the Master procedure.
 And since Algorithm~\ref{algo:top-level} will process from inner quantifier blocks outward, the fattening of outer quantifier blocks does not jeopardize termination of our procedure.
-Note that at the end of processing quantifier blocks outward with Algorithm~\ref{algo:top-level}, we will have only an outermost block of definitional quantifiers; if there are no free variables in the top-level input formula~$\Phi$, the quantified variables will depend only on constants, and thus can be replaced by numbers, leading to a quantifier-free sentence.
+Note that at the end of processing quantifier blocks outward with Algorithm~\ref{algo:top-level}, we will have only an outermost block of definitional quantifiers.